heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 >If you want to try out our fully functional demo app or one of the [examples](../Guides_Examples), please, make sure to adapt the bundle identifier to match exactly the one you provided when you requested your credentials on [developer.here.com](https://developer.here.com).

-Make sure to add `import NMAKit` and `import MSDKUI` at the top of the file to make sure the HERE Mobile SDK and the HERE Mobile SDK UI Kit are known to your class.
+Make sure to add `import NMAKit` and `import MSDKUI` at the top of the file to make sure the HERE Mobile SDK and the HERE Mobile SDK UI Kit (MSDKUI) are known to your class.

-Now it is time to test that everything is set up correctly by printing a "Hello" message with the help of the HERE Mobile SDK UI Kit.
+Now it is time to test that everything is set up correctly by printing a "Hello" message with the help of the HERE Mobile SDK UI Kit (MSDKUI).

-### Add your first HERE Mobile SDK UI Kit component
+### Add your first HERE Mobile SDK UI Kit (MSDKUI) component
-Once we have the HERE SDK _and_ the HERE Mobile SDK UI Kit available in our project, we open the main view controller Xcode has created for us, i.e. `ViewController.swift`, and add the following imports to include the HERE Mobile SDK and the HERE Mobile SDK UI Kit:
+Once we have the HERE SDK _and_ the HERE Mobile SDK UI Kit (MSDKUI) available in our project, we open the main view controller Xcode has created for us, i.e. `ViewController.swift`, and add the following imports to include the HERE Mobile SDK and the HERE Mobile SDK UI Kit (MSDKUI):
 ```swift
 import UIKit
 import NMAKit